microbemarsh/mlvamaps/README.md

 Single-end short-read input uses `-i sr --fq1 reads.fastq.gz` without `--fq2`.
 Accurate long reads and assemblies use `-i PATH`.

-For a directory of paired short-read samples named with exact `PREFIX_1.fastq.gz` and `PREFIX_2.fastq.gz` suffixes:
+For a directory of paired short-read samples, pass the directory to `-i` and add `--short-reads`.
+Files must use the exact, case-sensitive `PREFIX_1.fastq.gz` and `PREFIX_2.fastq.gz` suffixes:

 ```bash